vanng822/howto/README.md

 Gathering howtos

 # howto create a howto
-- create if there is a howto of your topic
+- search if there is a howto of your topic
-- branch this repo
+- branch this repoif there is none
-- create a file if there is none and adding your howto
+- create a file and add your howto
 - create a pull request